kinnison/infrafish/README.md

 NAT or other access.
 Any support for such an additional VPN will be in host specific configuration.

+You also **MUST** provide the backup details otherwise the host config will not build successfully.

+## How to set up the backup stuff

+Firstly log into robot; then ssh as the main user on port 23 to the backup box and `mkdir infrafish/$hostname`

+Next, on the robot, find the storage box, and go to sub-account/create Choose the right base directory, enable SSH and external access, and put a sensible comment: "Infrafish $hostname backups" for example.

+Make a note of the username and add it to `hosts.nix`.

+Next, you want to copy in the right keys, to do this do:

+`ssh-copy-id -p 23 -s $subuser@$storagebox`
+then
+`ssh-copy-id -p 23 -s -i keys/hosts/$hostname_root_ssh_key.pub $subuser@$storagebox`

+The first will need the password displayed on the create page, the second should work via the SSH key, if this all works then you're done for this part.

 ## Basic configuration in hosts/$systemname

 You need to get some basic configuration into hosts/$systemname - you can